IgnacioGri/Casosdeuso/replit.md

 ✅ Resolved IntelligentTestCaseResponse property access patterns ✅ Corrected all Color.TextSecondary references to Color.Default
-✅ Fixed MudSelect value escaping and MudGrid structural issues ✅ **REMOVED REACT VERSION AND BLAZOR SYSTEM IS NOW PRIMARY AND FUNCTIONAL** ✅ **Blazor server running successfully on port 8080 - ready for download and local hosting**
+✅ Fixed MudSelect value escaping and MudGrid structural issues ✅ **COMPLETE BLAZOR SYSTEM NOW COMPILES CLEANLY AND IS READY FOR TESTING**

 ✓ **COMPLETED RIGOROUS MIGRATION AUDIT AND CORRECTIONS (January 30, 2025)** ✓ Fixed all critical .csproj project files with proper dependencies and references